afeins19/obsdian/UHS/performance_reviews/accomplishments.md

 - **Time Savings**: roughly 2-3 hours

 ### Futher Improvements
-with the workflow that i developed here, i have built up a solid base of utility functions for processing data out of healthe and experian. this will speed up the process of creating more report automations like this in the future
+With the workflow that i developed here, i have built up a solid base of utility functions for processing data out of healthe and experian.
+This will speed up the process of creating more report automations like this in the future

 ### Rep Code Dashboard
 Fully automated the trending of data on the performance of our 3rd party vendors in handling claims.
 - **Time Savings**: query takes 35-45 minutes to run manually and compile into excel

 ### Unposted Cash Report
-fully automated report that displays daily data about aggregated cash that has not been posted to an account yet.
+A fully automated report that displays daily data about aggregated cash that has not been posted to an account yet.
 - **Time to Run Report**:  0 minutes
 - **Notable Features**:
 	- automatically generates a PDF report for emailing